 Commas are great tools.
 They are also complicated.
 Notice those two sentences.
 The two thoughts are related.
 They are also just fine on their own.
 They do not have to be shoved together into one sentence.
 Periods do not mean the words on either side of the period have no relation.
 In a good paragraph all of the sentences should be related.
 Commas have a very important roles in sentences.
 Commas do a lot of different jobs.
 They are not easy to get right without practice.
 You should learn the comma rules when you have time.
 Until then your sentences will be fine if you keep them simple.
 Just end each thought with a period.
 This is triage remember?
 “But this will make my sentences choppy!”
 Correct.

 Your sentences will have to be simple.
 Your writing will not be ideal.
 One of the biggest marks of a good writer is fluid but complex sentences.
 But we are at the beginning.
 At the beginning run-on sentences are a much bigger problem.
 At least short sentences are easy to follow.
 Run on sentences make writing much harder to understand.
 Readers are more likely to get lost in long sentences.
 So keep it short and simple.
+Clarity is more important than fancy flourishes.
 If you are ready to tackle longer sentences then great!
 That is a great mark that you are moving from beginning to intermediate writing.
 But in triage mode use periods for each new point.
 Leave complexities for later.

 3. Tenses are a lot and they get complicated in English.
 Default to past tense in writing and present tense in speaking.

 I taught English grammar for years, and I still don’t 100% know what the “subjunctive” tense is.
 I know it has something to do with stuff that was or will be happening but isn’t right now?
 Possibly stuff that might have happened but didn't?
 Even that sentence gives me a headache.
 But I use the subjunctive tense correctly all the time, because I have absorbed how people express themselves around me over a lifetime.
 I don’t need to understand a series of ridiculous grammar charts to use the correct tense.
 But without the work of a lifetime absorbing the rules passively, you are in for a lot of headaches if you try to use the complicated tenses of English.
 The good news is that rules #2 and #3 go well together.
-Simple sentences tend to use simpler tenses.
+Simple sentences tend to need the simpler tenses.
 Complex sentences have more use for present perfect or future progressive tenses.
 Seriously, if you had put a gun to my head and told me to explain “future perfect tense” to you, I would have been readying myself to die when I guessed wrong.
 And yet, I just used it in a sentence.
 I highly recommend that you not try to learn this skill in isolation or by memorizing charts.
-I spent more time with charts than I like to admit making sure I got the above paragraph right, and I literally taught this shit.
+I spent more time with charts than I like to admit triple-checking that I got the above paragraph right, and I literally taught this shit.
 For now, since we are in triage, default to past tense in writing and present tense in speaking.
 As you grow more comfortable, notice the different variations that others use and begin to incorporate them.
 This is where all that advice about reading a lot to become a better writer is actually correct.
 So keep trying things!
 But in the meantime, even if past tense is “wrong” in the specific case, it is usually less glaring a mistake than trying to get complex before you are comfortable.
 You might not even notice when you start using the complex tenses.
 It is definitely worth the extra effort to be able to understand when to use past and when to use present tense, but if you aren’t sure which to use: default to past in writing, present in speaking.
-If you want a song that will get stuck in your head but is NOT, as promised, “rock n’ roll” that goes through the most basic difference (with future tense as a bonus):
+If you want a song that will get stuck in your head but is NOT (as promised) “rock n’ roll” that goes through the most basic difference (with future tense as a bonus):

 4. Learn the principals, rules, and common exceptions for subject/verb agreement.